 Most Housing Executive or housing association tenants can request to transfer or exchange their property for alternative social housing.

 If you are already a tenant of the Housing Executive or a housing association and you want to move to another social housing property you can apply for a transfer.
-To apply for a transfer you will need to complete a Housing/Transfer Application Form.

 Want to Move Home leaflet (PDF 790 kB)